mlhartme/stool/DOCUMENTATION.md

 For artifact stages: checks for new artifacts and installs them if any.

 For source stages: invokes the command specified by the `refresh` property.
-If `-build` is specified, also runs the command specified by the `build` property.

 [//]: # (include stageOptions.md)